 She felt like not having any formal communications qualifications was an obstacle in pursuing a career in this area.

 Some medical professionals are blessed with an instinctive writing ability.
 So for them, qualifications aren’t necessary.

-Medical qualifications and health writing courses help those who have the desire to write, but not the natural flair.
-And this is true for any profession.
+Medical qualifications and medical writing courses help those who have the desire to write, but not the natural flair.
+And, this is true for any profession.